mgblackwater/stevekinney.net/content/courses/testing/parallel-and-serial-test-execution.md

 ## Parallel and Serial Test Execution in Vitest

-Alright, let’s talk about test execution!
+Let’s talk about test execution!
 You’ve probably been there… staring at a terminal, watching tests crawl through one at a time, making you question your life choices.
 But there's good news—Vitest can run your tests in parallel or serially.
 And each has its place, depending on what you're testing.
 Let’s break it down.

 ### Parallel Test Execution